garpanov/Aiogram_shop/README.md

 # Quick Start
 You can run the project in two ways: 🚀

+In both cases, you should have a .env file where your bot token will be stored.

 1️⃣ Using a simple terminal 🖥️

 2️⃣ With a Docker container 🐳